 - Salt Spring Island Conservancy

-- Salt Spring Trail and Nature Club
+- Salt Spring Trail & Nature Club

 - Sandspit Community Society